KRtkovo-eu-AI/BeamNG_tweakUI/README.md

 # Legacy Freeroam Vehicle Selector

 This mod restores the classic vehicle selection dialog that was used in BeamNG.drive 0.36 when playing in Freeroam.
 Version 0.37 replaced the pause-menu "Vehicles" option with the new `vehicleSelector` interface, which some players may not prefer.
-By re-enabling the legacy menu, pressing <kbd>Esc</kbd> and choosing **Vehicles** once again opens the familiar dialog from 0.36.
+Instead of forcing one or the other, the mod adds a choice dialog so that pressing <kbd>Esc</kbd> and selecting **Vehicles** lets you open either interface on demand.

 ## Features

-- Forces the game to open the legacy Freeroam vehicle selector dialog shipped with BeamNG.drive 0.36.
+- Adds a Freeroam-only prompt with two buttons: **Classic (0.36)** and **Modern (0.37)** vehicle selectors.
-- Redirects all Freeroam-specific entry points (including mod-filtered selectors) back to the legacy interface.
+- Keeps the stock BeamNG.drive 0.37 selector available for other game modes and for players who prefer the new UI.
-- Leaves all other vehicle selector functionality untouched, allowing the game to continue using the newer systems where needed.
+- Preserves the legacy 0.36 selector so long-time players can switch back instantly without disabling the mod.

 ## Installation